pauljeter/pauljeter-astro/src/content/blog/simple-guide-to-react-redux.md

 ---

 This guide is for engineers who want to go deeper and apply Redux with confidence.
 Use it as a launchpad.
-And when in doubt—keep things simple and iterate from there.
+And when in doubt, keep things simple and iterate from there.